paqman20/Arch.install/README.md

 This is all about my arch system.
 It contains all the things i would want to install and configure when I install or something breaks.
-Please feel free  to add things it would be helpfull!!!
+Please feel free  to add things it would be helpfull.
+These are just scripts that will help tune and configure what I like.
+You are weclome to make your own branch based on mine.
+These are based on what I want.
+All of these are also optinal you dont need to add everyone.